 Isaiah couldn’t have fully seen the light of glory that shone from Jesus when he dwelt among us.
 But from Jesus’s own lips, words such as these were spoken:

-- I am the Father are one . . . know and understand that the Father is in me and I am in the Father.
+- I and the Father are one . . . know and understand that the Father is in me and I am in the Father.
 (John 10:30, 38)

 - Have I been with you so long, and you still do not know me, Philip?
 Whoever has seen me has seen the Father.
 How can you say, “Show us the Father”?
 Do you not believe that I am in the Father and the Father is in me?
 (John 14:9–10a)